solid-contrib/specification-tests/README.md

     1. Creates a resource in this container using an example Turtle file.
     1. Adds an ACL for the resource which grants Bob read access.
 It logs this to make it visible in the reports.
 1. Use `callonce` to run the setup process once for all scenarios.
-1. Asserts that this resource exists (if it doesn't the test will stop at this point).
-1. Sets up the URL for the HTTP requests used in all of the scenarios.
+1. Sets up the URL for the HTTP requests used in each of the scenarios.

 The scenarios then:
 1. Set up the authorization headers for Bob to make each request.